 Jocelyn is the manager of member programs at the Harvard Innovation Labs, implementing the Advising Team’s vision for the Venture Incubation Program, the President’s Innovation Challenge, Launch Lab X, and Connect.
 She focuses on the processes and systems that support all our offerings, as well as the staff departments.
 In her previous roles at the i-lab, Jocelyn has been involved with every department, from Tech Dev to Operations to Marketing.
 Jocelyn joined the i-lab after spending three years in Portland, Oregon, working in tech startups and communications.
 She graduated from Dartmouth College with a degree in Cultural Geography and Urban Development, including study abroad in Brazil and 10 other countries on Semester at Sea.
 She is thrilled to be back in her hometown of Boston, combining her love of social innovation with higher education.
 In her spare time Jocelyn can usually be found reading through stacks of magazines and newspapers, doing yoga, or cooking something with kale.

 Jessica Wilkinson is the Product Manager for the Technology Development Department at the Innovation Labs.
-She manages community relations at the recently-launched Pagliuca Harvard Life Lab and supports operational initiatives.
+Where she oversees product development to enhance internal operations.
 Prior to work at Harvard, Jess managed the graduate program in Arts Administration at Teachers College, Columbia University where she worked closely with faculty and students.
 And Jess began her career as a member of the education team at the Cooper Hewitt, Smithsonian Design Museum.
 Since moving to Boston, Jess has complemented her work at Harvard by supporting local artists through part-time work with the Arts Council for the City of Cambridge.
 Jess graduated from Columbia University, Teachers College with an M.A. in Art & Art Education and received a B.A. in Art History and French from Clark University.
 When she’s not at the dog park with her adorable Icelandic sheepdog, Lupa, you can find Jess exploring the local arts scene, trying new cuisines, or wherever her travels take her.